betsyq9/Chill-Chill/README.md

-# Chill-Chill
+# Chill + Chill

 Web Design practice.
 Site for icecream shop.
-Playing with color and keyframes
+For this site my main focus was experimenting with CSS key frames.